01 ISSUE VIII

 By Xavier Moysen Álvarez

-Image from the film “When I Say Africa.”
+Still from “When I Say Africa.”

 The film spends some time exploring humanitarian efforts aimed at the African continent.
 It traces these back to colonialism, starting with those from the Belgian Congo late in the 19th century, through the Band Aid campaign in the 1980s to relief the famine in Ethiopia, to, more recently, the US-based #KONY2012 campaign to arrest the leader of the Ugandan Lord’s Resistance Army and efforts to manage an Ebola outbreak in four countries in West Africa.